-LifeStraw is light in weight and that means it is appropriate for traveling, hiking trips, fishing trips, and camping.
+LifeStraw is light in weight, which means it is appropriate for traveling, hiking trips, fishing trips, and camping.
 It is also highly recommended for emergencies.
 Furthermore, it wouldn’t be a bad idea to keep one of the Mission or Family versions around the house if you live in a very rural or isolated area.
 Without a backup generator for your well or fresh rain, it might be difficult to find a clean water source!

 Very Effectively Filters Water